District Council elections on

 It's easy to register

 All you have to do to register is to go to the government's registration website here.
 You will need your national insurance number.
 Or you can ring the appropriate number above or go to the council's website (see below) for a form.
 If you cannot find your national insurance number, go to the government website here.
-However, this could take 10 working days.

 More information on individual registration